 - – Catheter care

 - – Incontinence care

-This is, of course, not an exhaustive list; as you employ your own carer, your care is tailored to your, or your loved one’s, requirements and needs.
-Our aim is to help our clients keep their independence and dignity and give peace of mind to both our clients and our client’s family.
+This is not an exhaustive list; as you employ your own carer, your care is tailored to your own requirements and needs.
+Our aim is to help our clients keep their independence and dignity and give peace of mind to both them and their family.